-Impressed by his detailed autograph, I think…either he is that generous and with a good sense of humor to draw the heart (which I assume he is) and/or my mom is as persuasive and as persistent as I know she is.
+Impressed by his detailed autograph, I think…either he is that generous and with a good sense of humor to draw the heart and/or my mom is as persuasive and persistent as I know she is and he indulged her.
 Or, how about both.

 She would never tell me the details on how she obtained the autograph, and I never pushed, honoring her cunning skills to follow through on something in which she sets her mind.
 She would only say, “I waited a long, long time but it was worth it, to get it for you.”

 So, thank you, Mark Hamill.
 Oh, pause, can I call you Luke?
 Okay, sorry.
 Continuing…Thank you, because this is my first Mother’s Day without her.
 She passed in June 2016.
 Finding your autograph only reminds me how cool you are and how special she was – the actual force in our family.